 - The sub-feed wiring type and size will depend on the specific application and the applicable local building codes.

-- The Main Panel
+- Grounding a Main Panel

-Electrical Grounding Methods In General
+Electrical Grounding Methods

 - National Electrical Code, NEC Article 250.5 Grounding and Bonding